gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    connection index.

   Restart DCI:
-  : A variable known by both peers that holds the value to be used as DCI during an SCTP Association Restart
+  : A DTLS connection index indicating a DTLS connection to be
+    used for an SCTP Association Restart

    Stream:
    : A unidirectional stream of an SCTP association.
 It is uniquely identified by a stream identifier.

    Traffic DCI:
-   : A variable known by both peers that holds the value to be used as DCI for User Data transport
+   : A DTLS Connection index indicating a DTLS connection used to
+     protect the regular SCTP traffic, i.e. not a restart DCI.

 ## Abbreviations